-For those of us (which is actually probably most of us) who are in older buildings, these spaces were designed way before the days when we had to have conversations about active shooters or abuse risks or any of the unfortunate realities of ministry today.
+In older buildings (which most of us probably inhabit), spaces were designed way before the days when we needed to have conversations about active shooters, abuse risks or any of the unfortunate realities of children’s ministry today.

-- Limited access – We began by asking our congregation to only use the hallway if they are volunteering or are picking up/dropping off kids.
-This change honestly took a lot of time for our church to fully understand and get around.
-The kids’ hall had been a main thoroughfare for decades.
-We had to communicate over and over the WHY as well as the what.
-Additionally, we have to periodically remind the congregation as new people come in.
-We also purchased stanchions to place at each end as a visual reminder.
+We began by asking our congregation to use the children’s hallway only if they’re volunteering or picking up and dropping off kids.
+Honestly, this change took a lot of time for church members to fully understand and follow.
+The children’s hall had been a main thoroughfare for decades.
+We had to communicate over and over the why behind the switch, as well as the what.
+Additionally, we must periodically remind the congregation as new people join.
+We also purchased stanchions to place at each end of the hallway as visual reminders.

-- Intercoms – We purchased inexpensive intercom systems from Amazon.
-These are not perfect but the goal was to have an easy way for us to communicate to classrooms.
-We plan to renovate this building over the next few years so we chose not to spend high dollar at this time.
-But a way for your people to communicate is essential.
+We purchased inexpensive intercom systems on Amazon.
+They’re not perfect, but the goal is to have an easy way for us to communicate to classrooms.
+Because we plan to renovate this building during the next few years, we chose not to spend high dollars at this time.
+But having a way for team members to communicate is essential.

-- Security Team – Following the church shooting in Texas, one of our church members who is a police officer has begun setting up a team of volunteers who take turns hanging out on the kids’ hall.
-Their vision is to expand this to the rest of the campus, but we began with the most vulnerable area.
-Their entire job is to be a presence These guys will have volunteer shirts, just a different color.
+Following the church shooting in Texas, one of our church members who’s a police officer set up a team of volunteers who take turns hanging out in the children’s hall.
+The vision is to expand this to the rest of the church campus, but we began with the most vulnerable area.
+The volunteers’ entire job is to be a presence.
+These people wear volunteer shirts, just a different color from the rest of the team.

-- Monitor/cameras – We already have cameras on our hallway and outside the building.
-We are working on adding a monitor to our check-in area that shows all of the camera shots.
-This addition will help us monitor, of course, but also shows parents that we take security seriously.
+We already have cameras in our children’s hallway and outside the building.
+We’re working on adding a monitor to our check-in area that shows all the camera angles.
+This addition will help us monitor, of course, but it also conveys to parents that we take security seriously.

-- Walkie talkies – Our security team leader suggested that we give a walkie talkie to greeters at each of our entrances.
+Our security team leader suggested that we give a walkie-talkie to greeters at each entrance.
 Hopefully they won’t ever use them, but they can immediately contact our security team if they see something concerning.

 This article originally appeared here.